redyorg/redyorg.github.io/_aboutus/about.md

 &nbsp;

-Since 2014, Right for Education Foundation has reached over 10 million Africans with digital learning content via our social media channels.
-Our E-Library consisting of hundreds of texts on topics such as business, health, and human rights, forms the basis of what R:Ed is about.
+Since 2014, Right for Education Foundation has reached over 450 million Africans with digital learning content via our social media channels.
+Our E-Library consisting over a 1000 texts on topics such as business, health, and human rights, forms the basis of what R:Ed is about.

-We work with expert authors from the world’s leading universities to provide online educational content that reaches millions of people, even in remote areas, across over 35 countries in Sub-Saharan Africa.
+We work with expert authors from the world’s leading universities to provide online  original African-centric educational content that reaches millions of people, even in remote areas, across over 45 countries in Africa.
 Via our E-Library, we:

 &nbsp;